ek0212/semantic-kernel-python-langchain-agent-flow/README.md

-# Semantic Kernel Agent Flow
+# Azure OpenAI Multi-Agent Research and Writing Flow

-This project demonstrates a two-step agent flow using Azure OpenAI's ChatCompletions API.
-It features a researcher agent that gathers information on a given topic and a writer agent that synthesizes the research into an article.
+This project implements a collaborative AI agent system using Azure OpenAI's ChatCompletions API.
+The system consists of two specialized agents working in sequence:
+1. A Research Agent that collects and analyzes information on a given topic
+2. A Writing Agent that transforms the research findings into a coherent article

 ## Tools and Frameworks Used
-- **Azure OpenAI Service**: Provides access to powerful language models via Azure's cloud platform.
+- **Azure OpenAI Service**: Powers the AI agents through Azure's managed API endpoints
-- **azure-ai-inference**: Python SDK for interacting with Azure AI models, specifically used for chat completions in this project.
+- **azure-ai-inference**: Azure's Python SDK for making API calls to OpenAI models
-- **dotenv**: Loads environment variables from a `.env` file for secure and convenient configuration management.
+- **python-dotenv**: Manages environment variables for secure configuration
-- **Python Standard Library**: Used for environment variable access and basic scripting.
+- **Python Standard Library**: Handles core functionality and environment setup

 ## Requirements
-- Python 3.8+
+- Python 3.8 or newer
-- Azure OpenAI resource and deployment
+- Active Azure OpenAI resource with model deployment
+- API access credentials

 ## Setup
 1. Clone the repository.